Wellness Council Meetings:

 The next scheduled meeting of the District Wellness Council will be held in March 2018.
 Check back for details.

-Community Members may submit input on the Wellness Policy to email@example.com
+Community stakeholders may submit input on the Wellness Policy to email@example.com

 The Board of Education recognizes the importance of healthy students, by supporting comprehensive wellness, which includes good nutrition, regular physical activity and other school based activities that are designed to promote student wellness, as part of the total learning environment.

 The district will have a Wellness Council to engage students, parents, teachers, food service professionals, health professionals, the school board, administrators, and other interested community members in developing, implementing, monitoring, and reviewing districtwide

 nutrition and physical activity policy, goals and practices for comprehensive school health.
 The council’s purpose should be to address health issues using a coordinated approach in order to improve student health and wellness.
 Each local school is encouraged to have a school level Wellness Council.
 The Wellness Council may be an independent council or committee incorporated into an existing school council or committee.

 School meals, extra sale items and after school snacks will meet federal, state, and local regulations and guidance as issued by the Secretary of Agriculture under the United States Department of Agriculture (USDA), Georgia State Board of Education, and Fulton County Board of Education.

 All foods available during the school day to students will meet the nutrition standards of the Healthy, HungerFree Kids Act of